By: John Tucker

 To answer that question, we need to look at three things.
 Firstly, we need to know what’s included in an interim car service.
 Secondly, we need to know what a full service includes.
 Finally, we need to decide what service is right for your car given certain factors.

 An interim service consists of an oil change, oil filter replacement and checks of major components such as the steering, brakes, clutch, tyres, hoses and pipes.
 Detailed reports are given about each check that’s carried out.

-In total, an interim service will include around 50 detailed checks.
+will include around 50 detailed checks.

 An interim service is designed to be carried out every 6 months and should not replace an annual service.
 When considering whether to book an interim or full service you should look at how many miles you cover during the year.

 If you cover more than the average number of miles, it may be worthwhile having an interim service every six months to ensure that your car is functioning well and that no parts are wearing prematurely.

 Depending on the car and how easy it is to reach the necessary components, an interim service should take around an hour and a half to complete.
 If multiple issues are found, this time may increase.

 Obviously, a full service is more comprehensive so will take longer to complete, usually around three hours.